dearlordylord/branching/POST2.md

-# Functional programming in TypeScript: mindfulness in code branching.
+# Functional programming in Typescript: mindfulness in code branching.
 Pattern matching, exhaustiveness, and side effects.
 2/2

-In the [first post](https://www.loskutoff.com/never-have-i-ever-1/), I've introduced the concept of exhaustiveness checking and explored some of the ways to branch in TypeScript.
+In the [first post](https://www.loskutoff.com/never-have-i-ever-1/), I've introduced the concept of exhaustiveness checking and explored some of the ways to branch in Typescript.

-Here, I'd like to explore the topic a bit more: I'll talk about why TypeScript if/else and switch/case lacking and of the ways to improve it.
+Here, I'd like to explore the topic a bit more: I'll talk about why Typescript if/else and switch/case lacking and of the ways to improve it.

 You'll see what's "functional" about the way of handling if/else the way I'll propose.

-We'll talk about if/else statement vs expressions, and through this naturally cycle back to the topic of exhaustiveness checking from the previous post.
+I'll talk about if/else statement vs expressions, and through this naturally cycle back to the topic of exhaustiveness checking from the previous post.

-I'll also present the case that the "absurd" technique from the first post is not needed in most situations, and that if we go full-functional, not needed at all (although you probably don't want to go full-functional).
+I'll also present the case that the "absurd" technique from the first post is not needed in most situations, and that if we go more "functional", not needed at all.

 ## Statements vs expressions